JuliaLang/julia/doc/src/manual/modules.md

 1. Modules are separate namespaces, each introducing a new global scope.
 This is useful, because it allows the same name to be used for different functions or global variables without conflict, as long as they are in separate modules.

-2. Modules have facilities for detailed namespace management: each defines a set of symbols it `export`s, and can import symbols from other modules with `using` and `import` (we explain these below).
+2. Modules have facilities for detailed namespace management: each defines a set of names it `export`s, and can import names from other modules with `using` and `import` (we explain these below).

 3. Modules can be precompiled for faster loading, and contain code for runtime initialization.